- Why Research

 Harvard Medical School

-- Seeking to improve success rates in breast cancer surgery.
+Goal: To improve success rates in breast cancer surgery and reduce repeat surgeries.

 Breast conserving surgery is standard treatment for early-stage breast cancer and allows for less invasive breast reconstruction after surgery.
-It is not uncommon, however, for a patient to have to return to the operating room after initial surgery because the first surgery did not remove all the tumor.
-Dr. Golshan is testing an interoperative imaging technology to improve surgery outcomes.
+It is not uncommon, however, for a patient to have to return to the operating room after initial surgery because the first surgery did not remove the entire tumor.
+Dr. Golshan is testing intraoperative imaging and molecular technology to improve surgery outcomes.
+The cornerstone of his BCRF funded research is improving patient surgical outcomes through translating intra-operative tumor assessment with mass spectrometry and breast MRI to operating rooms around the world.

 Full Research Summary

-Mehra Golshan, MD, a breast surgical oncologist, is the Medical Director for International Oncology Programs at the Dana-Farber/Brigham and Women’s Cancer Center, Dr. Abdul Mohsen and Sultana Al-Tuwaijri Distinguished Chair in Surgical Oncology, and Associate Professor of Surgery at Harvard Medical School.
+Mehra Golshan, MD, a breast surgical oncologist and is the inaugural and incumbent Dr. Abdul Mohsen and Sultana Al-Tuwaijri Distinguished Chair in Surgical Oncology, Director of Breast Surgical Oncology Fellowship and Associate Professor of Surgery at Harvard Medical School.

-The cornerstone of his research in improving patient surgical outcomes relies upon intra-operative tumor assessment with mass spectrometry (Dr. Nathalie Agar lab) and breast MRI.
+The cornerstone of his BCRF funded research is improving patient surgical outcomes through translating intra-operative tumor assessment with mass spectrometry (Dr. Nathalie Agar lab) and breast MRI to operating rooms around the world.
 In the United States, up to 40 percent of women who undergo lumpectomy will need a second operation to achieve clear margins.
-He and his colleagues are studying the use of these intra-operative diagnostic biomarkers and tools in the Advanced Multimodality Image Guided Operative Suite (AMIGO) at the Brigham and Women’s Hospital to determine if they can identify and remove residual tumor while the patient is under anesthesia, with the aim to improve patient outcomes and reduce re-excision rates.
+He and his colleagues are studying the use of these intra-operative diagnostic biomarkers and tools in the Advanced Multimodality Image Guided Operative Suite (AMIGO) at the Brigham and Women’s Hospital to determine if they can identify and remove residual tumor while the patient is under anesthesia, with the aim to improve patient outcomes.

 BCRF Investigator Since